eleanorfrajka/MOC-transport/README.md

-# template-project
+# MOC transports

-Template for a Python project for oceanography
+Basic repository for reading AMOC transport data (volume transports only) from transport mooring arrays into a single format.